 \subsection{Understanding the individual-collective diversity trade-off}

-The recommender systems we analyzed reduce inequality in how individual individuals distribute their visits across venues, yet most of them simultaneously increase the inequality in how visits are distributed across venues at the collective level.
+Within the feedback loop, the recommender systems analysed reduce inequality in how individuals distribute their visits across venues, yet most recommenders simultaneously increase the inequality in how visits are distributed across venues at the collective level.
 How can these two seemingly contradictory mechanisms coexist?

-To address this question, we compare individuals’ exploratory visits during the simulation to those recorded in the historical training data ($D_{train}$).
+To address this question, we compare the exploratory visits of individuals during the simulation with those recorded in the historical training data ($D_{\text{train}}$).
 We model the interaction between individuals and venues as a bipartite network, where one set of nodes represents individuals, the other represents venues, and edges correspond to visits.
-We construct two such networks: one based on the historical training data, and another based on exploratory visits simulated under full algorithmic adoption ($\eta=1$).
+We construct two bipartite networks: one based on the historical training data, and another based on exploratory visits simulated under full algorithmic adoption ($\eta=1$).
 In the training network, an edge connects an individual to a venue if it was visited during the training period.
-In the simulation network, an edge is added only if the individual visited a venue for the first time, i.e., a venue not in $D_{train}$.
+In the simulation network, an edge is added only if the individual visited a venue for the first time, i.e., a venue not in $D_{\text{train}}$.

 We focus on MultiVAE, which exhibits the strongest impact on inequality patterns.
-To analyze attention across venue popularity, we group venues into deciles based on their number of unique visitors in the training set.
+We group venues into deciles based on their number of unique visitors in the training set.
 Each decile represents 10\% of venues, ranked from least (decile 1) to most popular (decile 10).

-The degree of a venue reflects how many users visited it.
+The degree of a venue in the bipartite network reflects how many users visited it.
 Since we model binary interactions, the degree is equivalent to the weighted degree.
-To normalize across the network, we compute the normalized weighted degree for each venue \(v\):
+To normalise across the network, we compute the normalised weighted degree for each venue \(v\):

 We then aggregate these values within each decile to compute the share of attention directed to that group: